-How will AI recruiting software change the role of a recruiter in 2020?
+How will AI in recruitment change the role of a recruiter in 2020?

 What will a recruiter in 2020 look like?
 Will a recruiter look like Captain Jean-Luc Picard after he was assimilated by the Borg?
-Will you have to get a neural interface installed underneath your skull so that you can connect to your AI recruiting software through an ultra-high bandwidth brain-machine interface?
+Will you have to get a neural interface installed underneath your skull so that you can connect to your AI recruitment tools through an ultra-high bandwidth brain-machine interface?